ARM-software/astc-encoder/README.md

 for ongoing development expect it to have some volatility.
 We recommend using the latest stable release tag for production development.

-The `4.x` branch is a stable branch for the 4.x release series.
+The `4.x` branch is a stable branch for the older 4.x release series.
 It is no longer under active development, but is a supported branch that continues to get backported bug fixes.

 The `1.x`, `2.x`, and `3.x` branches are stable branches for older releases.